Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 - Daily habits: Include fermented foods such as yogurt, kefir, sauerkraut and kimchi.
 Eat the foods high in fiber (beans, whole grain, leafy greens).
 Limit antibiotics and gestation practices (processed food).

-- Why it helps: A balanced gut microbiome promotes immunity, better digestive issues, helps reduce inflammation as well as supports mental health.
+- Why it helps: A balanced gut microbiome promotes immunity, better digestive issues, helps to reduce inflammation as well as supports mental health.

 4. Move Your Body Daily: